SDM-TIB/falcon2.0/README.md

 ```
 wikidataSPARQL = " "
 ```
-Note that Elasticsearch uses JSON as the serialisation format for the documents.
-Thus, we query for JSON objects and We then create indices for property search and entity search over wikidata.
+We then create indices for property search and entity search over wikidata.
 Refer to the following two functions in Elastic/addIndex.py for the code:
 ```
 def propertyIndexAdd(): ...
 def entitiesIndexAdd(): ...
 ```
 Furthermore, we need to execute a search query and get back search hits that match the query.
 The search query feature is used to find whether a mention is an entity or a property in Wikidata.
+Note that Elasticsearch uses JSON as the serialisation format for the documents.
 The elasticsearch query used to retrieve candidates from elasticsearch is as follows:
 ```
 {
   "query": {